RULES & GUIDELINES

 -

-Freestyle categories are JUST DANCING categories.
-Lifts are not permitted.
-Tricks are permitted in some freestyle categories (see individual category information below).
-In all cases tricks should be used sparingly so as to compliment the music and fit with timing.
+In all cases.
+Ticks should be used sparingly to compliment the music and fit with timing.
 Excessive choreography will be penalised.

 -